HybirdCorp/creme_crm/README.md

 Filling the DB tables & creating the static asset:
 You must be in the parent folder "my_project/" (i.e. not "my_project/my_project/").
-Run the following commands (new installations AND upgrades from Creme 2.3):
+Run the following commands (new installations AND upgrades from a previous version):
 ```sh
 >> creme migrate --settings=my_project.settings
 >> creme creme_populate --settings=my_project.settings